-- 1. notes that staff will take the necessary steps to create a new 1,843m2 Residential zoned lot, located at 122 Hamilton Street, Bassendean. - 2. authorises the Chief Executive Officer to seek to dispose of that lot (once it is created) by public tender and notes that the matter will be presented to Council for final determination, following the tender process.
+- 1. take the necessary steps to create a new 1,843m2 Residential zoned lot, located at 122 Hamilton Street, Bassendean; and - 2. seek to dispose of that lot (once it is created) by public tender and notes that the matter will be presented to Council for final determination, following the tender process.